nomanahmedsheikh/LinearAlgebra/pages/linalg/matrices.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;\textbf{A} = \begin{bmatrix} 1 & 1 & 3 \\ 1 & 2 & 1 \end{bmatrix}" title="latex"/>

+I will use a bold-faced character (such as **A**) to denote a matrix throughout the material.

 **How to not look at a Matrix?**

 If you search for definition of a matrix on web, most of the articles defines matrix as a "Rectangular arrangement of numbers".
-This means that our matrix **`A`** is a collection of 9 points arranged in a certain fashion.
+This means that our matrix **`A`** is a collection of 9 numbers arranged in a certain fashion.
 This is a very naive way of looking at matrices.
-And I do not want you to look at matrices in such a fashion.
+And I _do not want you_ to look at matrices in such a fashion.

 *Matrices are more than a mere collection of numbers*